Towards a Rigorous Statistical Analysis of Empirical Password Datasets: Introduction

-Given a large password dataset one common method to estimate $\lambda_G$ is to use the empirical distribution e.g., as in \cite{SP:CAAJR16,CCS:CWPCR17,SP:BloHarZho18,NDSS:BloDatBon16, SP:Bonneau12,CSF:BloDat16,bai2021dahash}.
-In particular, given a dataset $S$ of $N$ user passwords we can let $\hat{f}_i$ denote denote the frequency of the $i$th most common password $pwd_i$ in the sample $S$ and define a distribution in which $ \Pr[pwd_i]=\hat{p}_{i} \doteq \hat{f}_i/N$.
-We can then estimate that an offline attacker making $G$ guesses per account will crack each password with probability $\hat{\lambda}_G = \sum_{i=1}^G \hat{p}_i$.
-This approach often requires very large samples $N \gg G$ before the estimate $\hat{\lambda}_G$ stabilizes and (most likely) yields highly inaccurate predictions when i.e., $G > N$ if $\hat{\lambda}_G = 1$ regardless of the sample $S$ of the underlying distribution $\mathcal{P}$.
+One common heuristic to estimate $\lambda_G$ is to use the empirical distribution derived from a breached password dataset e.g., as in \cite{SP:CAAJR16,CCS:CWPCR17,SP:BloHarZho18,NDSS:BloDatBon16,SP:Bonneau12,CSF:BloDat16,bai2021dahash}.
+In particular, given a dataset $S $ of $N$ user passwords we can let $\hat{f}_i$ denote the frequency of the $i$th most common password $pwd$ in the sample $S$.
+Assuming that the samples $S$ were drawn iid from our password distribution $\mathcal{P}$ we can then estimate that an attacker making $G$ guesses per account will crack a random user's password with probability $\hat{\lambda}_G = \sum_{i=1}^G \hat{f}_i/N$.
+A downside to this approach is that the empirical estimate $\hat{\lambda}_G$ can substantially overestimate the true value $\lambda_G$.
+Indeed we will always have $\hat{\lambda}_G = 1$ whenever $G \geq N$ even when the password distribution $\mathcal{P}$ is very strong.
+For example, suppose that $\mathcal{P}$ is the uniform distribution over strong 56-bit passwords so that an attacker will crack a random user's password with probability at most $\lambda_G = 2^{-56}G$ within $G$ guesses.
+However, if we use the empirical distribution with a very large sample size $N=2^{33}$ (larger than the global population) we would still have $\hat{\lambda}_N = 1 \gg 2^{-23} = \lambda_N$.
+Thus, it may also be undesirable to base policy decisions on the empirical distribution $\hat{\lambda}_G$ --- especially in offline attack settings where $G$ can be large.